bpmn-miwg/bpmn-miwg-test-suite/README.md

 1. Import the BPMN XML file (*.bpmn) provided with a reference model into the tool.
 2. Save the grapical representation of the model as it is imported.
 You can either do that through an export feature of tool, e.g. a PNG, JPEG or PDF Export, or by taking a screenshot of the canvas.
 3. Put the resulting file in to a folder named with the exact name and Version of the tool.
-4. Compare the result with the image provided with the reference model and report your findings in the spreadsheet `BPMN MIWG Test Case Structure.xlsx`.
+4. Compare the result with the image provided with the reference model and report your findings in the spreadsheet `Results.xlsx`.

 Repeat these steps for all reference models.